wguo91/geolocation/README.md

 * This new form will consist in a text field for the user to input the website domain, and also a "Locate" button.
 * You should store the visited website domain and it should be accessed in separate route /locations
 * There will be one more route /location:id which shows the details of the location along with the map.
-* Single page application is preferable.
+* Single page application is required.
 * You have to keep the current features working.

 ### Functional / Acceptance Criteria ###